About

 How to relish Button, Bullet or Mini Idlis

-Idli-Sambar the awesome combo
+Idli-Sambar the exceptional combo

 These soft and fluffy idlis immersed in the spicy and flavorful sambar are drool-worthy.
 And smothered with the coconut chutney are just melt-in-the-mouth.
 Top them with some hot gunpowder and the spice quotient shoots up.